Q: I’m interested in sponsoring, where do I learn more?

 Substitutions are allowed for individuals within the same company, substituting multiple individuals is not permitted for a single pass.

-Q: Can I buy a walk-up ticket at the Conference?
+Q: Can I buy a walk-up/day-of ticket at the Conference?

-A: We strongly encourage everyone to purchase tickets ahead of time so we have accurate head counts for food.
-However, you can buy a ticket day-of at the MnSEIA desk for an additional $25 fee.
+A: We encourage purchasing tickets ahead of time so we have accurate head counts for food.
+However, you can buy a ticket day-of at the MnSEIA desk for an additional fee.

 Q: I need to cancel my Gateway ticket, what happens next?